 Billable users occupy a paid license and have access to DataCamp’s content.
 Non-billable users do not occupy a paid license and do not have access to DataCamp’s learning content.
 Non-billable members will have access to their organization’s dashboard to view reports, manage assignments, custom tracks, and organization settings.

-Only roles with administrative privileges like organization admin and organization manager can be non-billable.
+Only roles with administrative privileges like admin and manager can be non-billable.
 All members will be considered billable users.

 You can convert a non-billable user to a billable user if you would like to access DataCamp content and redeem a paid license.